Bioinformatics Careers: Hot and Getting Hotter

 In an article in Towards Data Science by Altuna Akalin, who cites udacity, the essential skills of a data scientist include programming, machine learning, statistics, data wrangling, data visualization and communication, and data intuition, which probably means troubleshooting data analysis-related questions.

-What comes up in bioinformatics is domain specific data processing and quality checking, general data transformation and filtering, applied statistics and machine learning, domain-specific statistical tools and data visualization and integration, ability to write code (programming), ability to communicate data-driven insights.
+What comes up in bioinformatics careers is domain specific data processing and quality checking, general data transformation and filtering, applied statistics and machine learning, domain-specific statistical tools and data visualization and integration, ability to write code (programming), ability to communicate data-driven insights.

 The key difference in Akalin’s definitions is “domain specific data.”
 In life sciences, the domain is genomic, proteomic, genetic, and healthcare-related data.
 It doesn’t necessarily include sales and economic data.
 Another way of putting it is that a bioinformatics professional is likely a data scientist, but a data scientist isn’t necessarily a bioinformatician.